 Veterans looking to level up their leadership skills can learn a lot from Danvers' grit and the real-life fighter pilot her character was based on.

-Larson took a trip to Nellis Air Force Base to get inspiration for her character from Brig.
-Gen. Jeannie Leavitt, who is the 57th Wing commander, the first female fighter pilot, and the inspiration for this new take on Captain Marvel.
+Larson took a trip to Nellis Air Force Base, Nevada, to get inspiration for her character from Brig.
+Gen. Jeannie Leavitt, who is the 57th Wing commander, the first female fighter pilot and the inspiration for this new take on Captain Marvel.
 It's no coincidence that Leavitt flew an F-15C, just as Danvers does in the film.

 But what would a human/alien hybrid superhero do for a job in real life should she hang up her cape, so to speak, and retire to civilian life?
 Danvers would likely seek to continue her mission of serving the public good.
 But like any good strategist, first she would create a robust transition action plan and network with other retired superhero veterans.

-While Captain Marvel and her cosmic powers are fiction, there are real-life military veterans who are working hard to help other vets and exemplify Captain Marvel's trailblazing career of do-goodery.
+While Captain Marvel and her cosmic powers are fiction, real-life military veterans are working hard to help other vets and exemplify Captain Marvel's trailblazing career of do-goodery.

 Here are two stellar examples: